ibm-cloud-docs/assistant/web-chat-config.md

 You can change the color of the launcher icon from the *Style* tab of the web chat configuration page.
 If you want to make more advanced customizations, you can make the following types of changes:

 - Change the launcher icon that is used to open the web chat widget.
 For a tutorial the shows you how, see [Using a custom launcher](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=tutorials-launcher){: external}.
-- Launch the web chat from some other button or process that exists on your website.
-Or maybe open it in a different location, or at a different size.
+- Change how the web chat widget opens.
+For example, you might want to launch the web chat from some other button or process that exists on your website, or maybe open it in a different location, or at a different size.
 For a tutorial that shows you how, see [Render to a custom element](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=tutorials-example-element){: external}.
-- Hide the launcher icon entirely and start the web widget in open state, at its full length.
+- Hide the launcher icon entirely and automatically start the web widget in open state, at its full length.
 For more information, see the [`openChatByDefault` method](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-configuration#configurationobject){: external}.
 - Hide the close button so users cannnot close the web chat widget.
 For more information, see the [`hideCloseButton` method](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-configuration#configurationobject){: external}.

 ## Change the conversation